Factfile: Alfred Hitchcock & Spike Lee

 - Hitchcock followed Vertigo with three films recognised amongst his best: North By Northwest, Psycho & The Birds.

-He would work closely with screenwriters, giving them a series of scenes that he wanted in the films, thus closely controlling what he considered the most important aspect of the filmmaking process.
-Although the screenwriter would write the actual dialogue and blocking, many of the scripts for his films were rigidly based on his ideas.
+- He would work closely with screenwriters, giving them a series of scenes that he wanted in the films, thus closely controlling what he considered the most important aspect of the filmmaking process.
+Although the screenwriter would write the actual dialogue and blocking, many of the scripts for his films were rigidly based on his ideas.- Hitchcock favoured one word titles for his films as he felt they were uncluttered and easily remembered by audiences.

 Themes in Hitchcock films: